AshwagAlmsrohi/Communicate-Data-Findings/README.md

 # Key Insights for Presentation
--For Applicants with prosper ratings from AA to D have the higher loan amount with increased salary Employed and full time employees have their mean salaries in higher range.
+- For Applicants with prosper ratings from AA to D have the higher loan amount with increased salary Employed and full time employees have their mean salaries in higher range.
 - Irrespective of the income range
 The monthly income of borrowers are having higher values for employed, other and full time employment status